Marion County Juvenile Department Expunction Information

 The expunction process eliminates records of your contact with the police agencies and the Marion County Juvenile Department.
 If the court approves your application, police agencies, the department and the court are required to remove your record.
 In addition, if people ask the department about your record, the department must tell them that you do not have one.
 The court will give you a copy of the expunction order and a list of the agencies that have complied with that order.

-Once you receive that order, you are legally permitted to say the juvenile record never existed and the contact never occurred.
+Once you receive that order, you are legally permitted to say the juvenile record never existed and the

 How Do I Qualify For Expunction?

 In order to qualify for expunction, you must meet the following criteria: